rohan03122001/rohan03122001/README.md

 # Hi there, I'm Rohan Bhujbal 👋
-Passionate full-stack developer with a love for Next.js, DevOps, and Golang.
-Currently pursuing an M.Sc. in Advanced Computer Science at the University of Birmingham.
+Passionate full-stack developer with a love for Golang, DevOps, and Next.js Currently pursuing an M.Sc. in Advanced Computer Science at the University of Birmingham.
 ## 🚀 About Me
 - 🌍 Based in Birmingham, UK
 - 📚 Currently a Product Development Intern at GoDiverse Ltd